-Parallel Forall is a GPU Computing developer blog, focused on providing detailed technical information on a variety of massively parallel programming topics, including CUDA C/C++, OpenACC, GPU-accelerated libraries, GPU programming techniques, and much more.
+Parallel Forall is a GPU Computing developer blog, focused on providing detailed technical information on a variety of massively parallel programming topics, including CUDA C/C++, OpenACC, GPU-accelerated libraries, Machine Learning, GPU programming techniques, and much more.
 At Parallel Forall you will find useful information about productive, high-performance programming techniques for the latest GPU technology.
 Readers have opportunities for discussion with leading experts in GPU computing, and topics featured in Parallel Forall are of interest to programmers of all levels, and from a variety of disciplines.

 First and foremost this blog is “For All”; please get in touch (via the contact form) and tell us what topics you’d like to learn about!